What is the Senior Exemption?

 - You must either own the property or have a lease or contract which makes you responsible for the real estate taxes; and

 - The property must be your principal residence.
-If you have moved or plan to move in the future, you may be entitled to a prorated Senior Citizen Exemption, based on the time of occupancy.
-To apply for a prorated Senior Citizen Exemption you must submit a:
+If you have moved or plan to move in the future, you may be entitled to a prorated Senior Exemption, based on the time of occupancy.
+To apply for a prorated Senior Exemption you must submit a:

 - Senior Exemption application form,